YCChenVictor/blog-frontend/src/posts/software/dsa/main.md

 ### Dynamic Programming

 Dynamic programming is often applied to problems with recursive sequences of sub-problems, such as graph shortest path and longest common subsequence, by solving each subproblem only once and efficiently addressing large-scale optimization problems.
 The concept involves breaking down optimization problems into smaller sub-problems, storing and reusing their solutions to avoid redundant computations.
-For more information, please refer to [dynamic programming](/blog/software/dsa/dynamic-programming).
+For more information, please refer to [dynamic programming].

 ### Sorting